brian14708/wh-briefings/presidential-actions/2021-09/2021-09-03-executive-order-on-white-house-initiative-on-advancing-educational-equity-excellence-and-economic-opportunity-through-historically-black-colleges-and-universities.md

 modified_time: 2021-09-03 13:20:43-04:00
 permalink: https://www.whitehouse.gov/briefing-room/presidential-actions/2021/09/03/executive-order-on-white-house-initiative-on-advancing-educational-equity-excellence-and-economic-opportunity-through-historically-black-colleges-and-universities/
 published_time: 2021-09-03 13:20:42-04:00
-title: Executive Order on White House Initiative on Advancing Educational Equity, Excellence, and Economic Opportunity through Historically Black Colleges and Universities
+title: "Executive Order on White\_House Initiative on Advancing Educational Equity,\
+  \ Excellence, and Economic Opportunity through Historically Black Colleges and\_\
+  Universities"
 ---

 By the authority vested in me as President by the Constitution and the